Guayaquil: Geography

 Guayaquil is the nation's largest city and the capital of Guayas Province.
 It is on the Guayas River about 40 mi north of the Gulf of Guayaquil, near the Equator.

 Guayaquil faces major earthquake threats due to its soil stratigraphy and location on the ring of fire and the south of the North-Andean subduction zone.

 The city can be easily damaged by earthquakes as its weak and compressible soil is composed of deep soft sediments over hard rocks and deposits in a brackish environment.
 Also, the city itself is strongly affected by the subduction of the active Ecuadorian margin, an intraplate region where active faults locate; and the Guayaquil-Babahoyo strike-slip fault system, formed as the North Andean Block drifts northward.

 The tsunami threat is caused by the nearby Gulf of Guayaquil which also is one of the major locations on the Earth where earthquakes tend to happen all the time.
 It has complex tectonic features such as the Posorja and the Jambeli – two major east–west trending detachment systems; the Puna-Santa Clara northeast-southwest trending fault system; and the Domito north-south trending fault system; that have developed since the Pleistocene times.
 Tsunami threats are only predicted for coastal farming zones, not the main populated areas.

 Guayaquil, along with most of the coastal region, was impacted by the 16 April 2016 earthquake of 7.8 magnitude.
-A bridge that was above a major artery, Avenida de las Americas, collapsed in the early evening on that day, killing two people.
+A bridge that was above a major artery, Avenida de las Américas, collapsed in the early evening on that day, killing the driver of a vehicle trapped beneath it.
+A second body was found in the rubble nine days later, on 25 April 2016.